Ashna-Wasif/events-project/README.md

 - Font Awesome
 - JavaScript

+# How to Run

+1. Clone or download this repository.
+2. Open `index.html` in your preferred web browser.
+3. Ensure the `Images` folder and other files remain in the same relative locations.

 # Responsive Design

 Easy to use on multiple screen sizes to ensure usability on desktops, tablets, and mobile devices.